marnberg/tango/README.md

 ## Getting Started

-In your flutter project create json configuration file that tango operate on.
-The current features are
+In your flutter project create a json configuration file that tango operate on.
+The current features are:

 Copy and Scale:
 * copied - Map of destination location to source location.
 Path relative to source and destination folder